WRNW: Adult contemporary (1985–2004)

-Classic rock and then Adult hits (2004-2010)
+Classic rock and adult hits (2004–2010)

-On September 17, 2004, at Noon, "Light 97.3" signed off with "We Said Hello, Goodbye" by Phil Collins.
+On September 17, 2004, at noon, "Light 97.3" signed off with "We Said Hello, Goodbye" by Phil Collins.
 WLTQ then began stunting with songs with the words "air" or "America" in the title, telling people "Milwaukee will be TALKing about 97.3" while airing clips of Al Franken, promoting to listen the following Monday at 6 a.m.
 Clear Channel played into rumors of conversion of the station into a left-wing Air America-based talk format, already carried by WLTQ's sister station in Madison.

-When the reformat took place though, 97.3 instead adopted an '80s-centric Classic rock format as 97.3 The Brew, launching with "(You Can Still) Rock in America" by Night Ranger.
-97.3's callsign was soon changed to WQBW to match the branding.
-The Brew's" initial slogan was "Rock of the '80s and More".
-The slogan eventually changed to "The Biggest Variety of Rock Hits" as the format morphed towards adult hits.
-Their television ads and billboard advertisements featured an obese shirtless man named "Dancin' Kevin" based on an imaging campaign at WLUP-FM in Chicago.
-The station's personalities were mainly voicetracked from other Clear Channel markets.
+Instead, 97.3 adopted an '80s-centric Classic rock format as 97.3 The Brew, launching with "(You Can Still) Rock in America" by Night Ranger.
+The call sign was soon changed to WQBW to match the "Brew" branding.
+The station's initial slogan was "Rock of the '80s and More", which eventually changed to "The Biggest Variety of Rock Hits".
+The station's television ads and billboard advertisements featured an obese shirtless man named "Dancin' Kevin" based on an imaging campaign at WLUP-FM in Chicago.
+The station's personalities were mainly voicetracked from other markets.

-WQBW immediately experienced ratings success with the new format, which led to direct competitors WKLH and WLZR (both sister stations owned by Saga Communications) adjusting their playlists and formats accordingly; WLZR (which had already been experiencing declines due to a decline in the format and awkward schedule flow from their talk-centric morning show) dropped its active rock format for a more older-targeting, harder-leaning mainstream rock format as "The Hog", while WKLH (shifting towards a straightforward classic rock format as the classic hits format overall became pop-centric) adopted new on-air imaging.
+WQBW immediately experienced ratings success with the new format, which led to direct competitors WKLH and WLZR (both sister stations owned by Saga Communications) adjusting their playlists and formats accordingly.
+WLZR (which had already been experiencing declines due to a decline in the format and awkward schedule flow from their talk-centric morning show) dropped its active rock format for a more older-targeting, harder-leaning mainstream rock format as "The Hog", while WKLH (shifting towards a straightforward classic rock format as the classic hits format overall became pop-centric) adopted new on-air imaging.
 Both of these changes drew listeners back from WQBW, prompting the station to shift towards adult hits by 2008.
-In addition, rival WKTI (then playing hot AC) flipped to adult hits that same year, with a playlist featuring many of the same artists being played on WQBW.
+In addition, rival WKTI (then airing a hot adult contemporary format) flipped to adult hits that same year, with a playlist featuring many of the same artists being played on WQBW.
 With all of these changes, WQBW ended up being the lowest-rated station in the market with the format it originated.